 Learn about the role of diet and nutrition in the prevention of cancer during and after treatment

 Human papillomavirus (HPV) is a virus that is usually passed on during direct skin-to-skin contact, most commonly sex.
-In fact, HPV is the most common sexually transmitted disease in the United States.
-There are more than 150 different types of HPV.
-Most men and women are not aware they have an HPV infection because they do not develop any symptoms or health problems.
-Sometimes, specific HPV types can cause warts (noncancerous, abnormal growths on the skin) in various parts of the body.
-Other times, certain HPV types can cause precancerous lesions (areas of abnormal tissue) or cancer.
+There are more than 150 different types of HPV, and most men and women are not aware they have an HPV infection because they do not develop any symptoms or health problems.
+Sometimes, certain HPV types can cause precancerous lesions (areas of abnormal tissue) or cancer.

 Learn how physical activity can prevent cancer and get physical activity recommendations for good health.